h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 This mathematical relationship is crucial for understanding how correlation can be introduced or removed through coordinate transformations.
 It also explains why the choice of coordinate system can significantly affect the statistical properties of data.

-![Correlation vs Angle Curve](../Images/Contour_Plots/ex6_correlation_angle_curve.png) *Figure 19: How correlation coefficient changes with rotation angle.
+![Correlation vs Angle Curve](../Images/Contour_Plots/ex6_correlation_angle_curve.png) *How correlation coefficient changes with rotation angle.
 The relationship follows ρ = sin(2θ)/2, reaching maximum correlation of 0.5 at 45° and minimum of -0.5 at 135°.*

 ##### Step 2: Original Data with Diagonal Covariance
 We start with a dataset where variables are uncorrelated: